ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 ### Test environment

 This will use the real REST API for BankID, connecting to the Test environment.
-It requires you to have the certificates described under _Preparation_ above.
+It will automatically register both the root and client certificate, even though this behaviour can be disabled.

 ```csharp
 services